cneben/react-maplibre-standalone/README.md

      +-- public/
 ```

-This tutorial has been tested on an Ubuntu 20.04 system with GDAL 3.0.4 and QGIS 3.26.1:
+This tutorial is tested on an Ubuntu 20.04 system with GDAL 3.0.4 and QGIS 3.26.1:
 ```
 sudo apt-get install gdal-bin
 ogrinfo --version